 This Indonesian daily newspaper from Eastern Indonesia has been microfilmed by SEAM.
 The issues to be filmed include May 1991 - December 1994, when Pos Maluku ceased to publish.
 Holdings are being provided by the University of Hawaii at Manoa.

 SEAM has been microfilming Radar Bogor for the years 1999-2011.
 This newspaper is published in the Bogor region of Indonesia and the holdings to be filmed come from the University of Michigan.

 SEAM/Cornell University Southeast Asian Newspaper Project

-SEAM and Cornell University are collaborating to film a large body of Southeast Asian newspapers held in the John M. Echols Collection at Cornell.
+SEAM and Cornell University are collaborating to microfilm a large body of Southeast Asian newspapers held in the John M. Echols Collection at Cornell.
 This four-year collaboration will result in more than 200 titles filmed.
 For more information on individual titles, please consult the CRL catalog.

 SEAM/Luce Microfilming and Preservation Project in Vietnam

 In October 1993, the Center for Research Libraries submitted a proposal on SEAM’s behalf to the Henry Luce Foundation for preservation microfilming activities of important historical material in Vietnam.
 The Luce Foundation awarded $180,000 to SEAM for this project in 1994; the Harvard Yenching Institute provided an additional $35,000 to support the purchase of camera equipment.
 Project funds have been used to purchase filming and processing equipment, support travel for researchers and consultants involved in negotiations and training with Vietnamese institutions, and pay for project staff engaged in the administration and duties of the project.
 The project aims to make specific materials available to U.S. researchers, while providing Vietnamese research institutions with the capacity for sustained preservation activities.
 More information and project updates can be found here.